 How should companies prepare for AI-generated deepfake risks to their reputation?

-Monitor AI responses for fabricated content, prepare takedown processes in advance, build authentic content as a counter-source, and ensure clear authoritative content exists that becomes the definitive reference.
+Monitor AI responses for fabricated content, prepare response processes in advance, build authentic content as a counter-source, and ensure clear authoritative content exists that becomes the definitive reference.

 Deepfake risk to AI reputation works in two directions.
-Inbound, deepfaked content – fabricated images, manipulated video, voice clones – circulates online and gets picked up by AI engines as evidence for whatever narrative the fabricators are pushing.
+Inbound, deepfaked content (fabricated images, manipulated video, voice clones) circulates online and gets picked up by AI engines as evidence for whatever narrative the fabricators are pushing.
 Outbound, AI engines occasionally generate confidently-stated false information about brands or individuals that, when screenshotted and shared, functions as deepfake-grade misinformation.
-The defensive playbook has four components.
-Continuous monitoring of AI responses for fabricated content, including specific prompts designed to expose known risk areas.
-Takedown processes pre-arranged with the major platforms and with the AI engine providers themselves, so the response time when fabricated content appears is hours rather than weeks.
-And authoritative reference content – Wikipedia, official biographies, structured data – that establishes the definitive version of facts the deepfake might attempt to displace.
-Prevention is partial; the discipline is rapid response.
+The defensive playbook has three components.
+First, continuous monitoring of AI responses for fabricated content, including specific prompts designed to expose known risk areas.
+Second, escalation through available channels: reporting fabricated content under each platform’s own policies and using AI providers’ feedback channels where they exist, recognizing that removal depends on the platform or legal process and response times vary.
+Third, authoritative reference content (Wikipedia, official biographies, structured data) that establishes the definitive version of facts the deepfake might attempt to displace.
+Prevention is partial; the discipline is rapid, well-sourced response.

 Last reviewed: 19/05/2026